Eastern National Omnibus Company: Depots

 Colchester garage was located on Queen Street, which was on the site of the Theatre Royal that burned down circa 1917.

-Until 1973, Eastern National had a one bus outstation at West Mersea, acquired from Primrose Bus Service in 1935.
-The building there survive, but, in 1979, it was heavily modified to become part of a new leisure centre.
-Service buses still terminate outside and locals still refer to it as West Mersea bus station.

 Until 1969, Eastern National also had a one bus outstation in Victoria Place, Brightlingsea.
 This was acquired with the business of Berry & Sons in 1937.
+Until 1973, Eastern National had a one bus outstation at West Mersea, acquired from Primrose Bus Service in 1935.
+The building there survives, but it was heavily modified in 1979 to become part of a new leisure centre.
+Service buses still terminate outside and locals still refer to it as "West Mersea bus station."